eu.webtoolkit.jwt

 This validator accepts input in the given date format, and optionally checks if the date is within a given range.

-The format string used for validating user input are the same as those used by WDate#fromString().
+The format string used are the ones accepted by java.text.SimpleDateFormat

 i18n